 Taking the time to talk with someone while the accident and events are still fresh in your mind can make a difference when it comes to collecting evidence and additional information from witnesses.

 Denmon Pearlman is a law firm that offers a free, no obligation legal consultation to hit and run accident victims, so call us today at (813) 694 – 4130.
 We’ll connect you with an attorney who will walk you through the steps you need to take before you take legal action regarding your hit and run.
-We encourage you to ask questions about our process along the way and will work to help you get the compensation you deserve during your free consultation and during the entire attorney client relationship.
+We encourage you to ask questions about our claim process along the way and will work to help you get the compensation you deserve during your free consultation and during the entire attorney client relationship.